Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 The Sales application accepts clients' orders and publishes the `OrderAccepted` event.

-In real-world scenarios NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
-For simplicity in this sample the scale out is simulated by having two separate projects, Sales and Sales2.
+NOTE: In real-world scenarios NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
+For simplicity, in this sample the scale out is simulated by having two separate projects, Sales and Sales2.

 ### Shipping and Billing